MarsUniversity/ECE382/source/lessons/lsn14-15/ice/index.md

 - **[bonus]** Show your instructor a HW debounced button
     - Show the calculations for determining the parts and be able to explain how you designed it
+    - Also, you should be able to run your code without a SW delay and it will work